-Asset management partner Isabel Dische co-leads Ropes & Gray’s institutional investors team.
-Ranked nationwide by Chambers USA for investment funds, she primarily focuses on advising asset managers and institutional investors on matters that span alternative asset classes.
-Among the clients she counsels are nine of the top 15 secondary buyers and sovereign wealth funds across the globe, including Australia, Canada, China, Japan, the Netherlands, Nigeria, Singapore, and South Korea.
+Isabel Dische is chair of the alternative asset opportunities group and a partner in the New York office.
+Ranked globally by Chambers Global for investment funds, she primarily focuses on advising asset managers and institutional investors on matters that span alternative asset classes.
+Among the clients she counsels are ten of the top 15 secondary buyers and sovereign wealth funds across the globe, including Australia, Canada, China, Japan, the Netherlands, Nigeria, Singapore, and South Korea.

 Isabel is especially skilled at structuring legally complex transactions and is known for “thinking creatively,” being “commercially smart,” and providing “incredibly thoughtful” advice, as clients have told Chambers.
 With experience as both a funds lawyer and a deal lawyer, Isabel is able to offer a unique perspective when advising clients.